HaoChenga/HaoChenga/README.md

-* 👋 Hi, I'm currently working as a research assistant and will also begin my PhD studies in September 2024 at [ZJU3DV group](https://github.com/zju3dv)
+* 👋 Hi, I'm currently working as a research assistant and will also begin my PhD studies in the fall of 2024 at [ZJU3DV group](https://github.com/zju3dv)
 * 🙋 My research interests mainly include robotics, 3D vision

 <!--